Arcanorum/basic-networked-multiplayer-game/README.md

 The Server.js and Boot.js files should contain all of the instructions and code needed to get a litte networked multiplayer game set up quickly and easily.

-If there is anything wrong, any misinformation or if something doens't work, let me know.
+If there is anything wrong, any misinformation or if something doesn't work, let me know.